smithy-lang/smithy/docs/source/1.0/guides/building-models/build-config.rst

 Projection artifacts
 --------------------

-SmithyBuild will write artifacts for each projection inside of `outputDirectory`.
+smithy-build will write artifacts for each projection inside of `outputDirectory`.

 * The model that is projected is placed inside of ``${outputDirectory}/${projectionName}/model/model.json``.